MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ## 5 - Browse to the application

 The application will have a url of the form `https://<app name>.azurewebsites.net`.
-Browse the this URL to view the application.
+Browse to this URL to view the application.

 Use the form elements in the application to add and complete tasks.